Eramosa River: Pollution

 Relative to other bodies of water in the Grand River watershed, the Eramosa has very low levels of phosphorus, nitrogen, and chloride.
 The Eramosa's water quality is exceptional nearest to its source but becomes polluted while passing through the city of Guelph, a product of industrial waste, municipal solid waste deposited in landfills on its banks, and untreated stormwater.
 Erosion regularly exposes long-buried trash on the banks of the river, necessitating annual cleanup efforts.
 Nonetheless, the Eramosa is clean enough that the city of Guelph draws water from it to be treated and used as drinking water; and a 2019 survey of the Eramosa River Conservation Corridor in Rockwood found that the upriver sections of the Eramosa River have been minimally impacted by invasive plants, the riparian zone has been left untouched by modern development, and even harbour endangered species.

 As a result of manufacturing facilities near the river, plastic resin pellet pollution became cause for concern in 2016, when thousands of nurdles were found to be entering the Eramosa River through storm drains.
-Though microplastics are still being found in the river, the rate at which they are found in the Eramosa have decreased in recent years.
+Though microplastics are still being found in the river, the rate at which they are found in the Eramosa has decreased in recent years.